Skip to main content

 Stability

-What skills are companies looking for?
+What skills are employers of auditors looking for?

 • Interpersonal skills, diplomacy and discretion